dwoltjer/webslides/README.md

 ## Parameters

 - **title_page** (dict, _optional_, default=None): A dictionary containing the title page information.
-It should include an image URL (optional), a title, a summary, and a footer.
+It should include an image filename or URL (optional), a title, a summary, and a footer.

 Example input:
 ```
     title_page = {
-        'img_url': '',
+        'title_image_url': 'myimage.png',
         'title': 'Title of Title Page',
         'summary': {'Summary item 1': 'item text 1', 'Summary item 2': 'item text 2'},
-        'footer': ['- use custom title image via the img_url parameter', '- footer2']
+        'footer': ['- use custom title image via the title_image_url parameter', '- footer2']
     }
 ```